Mississippi Immigration Attorneys

-Our legal team have represented clients in over 22 different countries, won many awards, have over 10 years immigration experience, and offers not only Spanish interpretation but Arabic, Punjabi, Hindi, and Urdu as well.
+Our legal team have represented clients in over 31 different countries, have over 10 years immigration experience, and offers not only Spanish interpretation but Punjabi as well.

 With immigration law being highly complex and full of technicalities, you need dedicated professionals on your side to help fight for your opportunity, family and hope for the future.

 Our award winning team believe that fighting for not only your rights, but hope for the future and bringing families together is what makes our job all worth it.

 Call us today so we can help solve your immigration challenges.

 You must complete form N-400 and also be a lawful permanent resident, reside continuously in the United States for 5 years (3 if married to a U.S. citizen), read/write/speak English, have an understanding of U.S. history and government, possess good moral character, and support the U.S. and the Constitution.

 A green card, issued by U.S. Citizenship and Immigration Services (USCIS), provides proof of lawful permanent resident status, with authorization to live and work anywhere in the United States.
 Most green cards must be renewed every 10 years, but conditional green cards based on marriage or investment must be replaced after the first 2 years.